 If you’re using Wi-Fi or wireless connection on your PC, it’s time for you to see if a wired connection will improve the situation.
 To do that, use a LAN cable to connect your device to the router and restart the game to check if it resolves your issue.

 So these are the fixes for the STAR WARS Battlefront II servers connection issue.
 Hopefully, they can help you bring your game back to a playable state.
-For further suggestions or questions, please drop us a line in the comment section below.
-We’ll get back to you ASAP.
+For further suggestions or questions, drop us a line in the comment section below.
+And we’ll get back to you ASAP.